1npo/nwsc/README.md

 - I wanted to start and finish a moderately complex minimum viable product, and execute it well.
 Meaning it:
   - Provides all the listed features
   - Is robust (ie, has full test coverage and all tests pass)
+  - Is user-friendly
   - Is well-documented
-  - Is user-friendly
+  - Uses CI/CD for tests and releases
-- I get my weather from [the National Weather Service](http://weather.gov/), but I have some (very minor) gripes about the website's user experience.
+- I get my weather from [the National Weather Service](http://weather.gov/), but I have some minor gripes about the website's user experience.
-- I wanted to be able to type a command into a terminal and see all the NWS data I want at a glance, in a way that I find visually pleasing.
+- I wanted to be able to see any weather data I want in a terminal, in a visually pleasing way.

 ## License
-The National Weather Service Client (**nwsc**) is made available under the [MIT License](https://opensource.org/license/mit)
+The National Weather Service Client (**nwsc**) is made available under the [MIT License](LICENSE.md)

 ## Acknowledgements
 - Logo by [LogoMVP](https://logomvp.com), which was created by [Eduardo Higareda](https://x.com/lentesdev)